Bamlanivimab

 4. Hepatic impairment: The drug has not been evaluated in cases of moderate or severe hepatic impairment.
 With mild hepatic impairment, it has been shown to have no difference compared to normal hepatic function.

-Nonclinical Toxicology studies including carcinogenesis, mutagenesis, and reproductive toxicology have not yet been conducted.
+Nonclinical Toxicology studies, including carcinogenesis, mutagenesis, and reproductive toxicology, have not yet been conducted.

 Enhancing Healthcare Team Outcomes

-The data from phase 3 of the BLAZE-1 clinical trial revealed an accelerated decline in viral load in patients receiving the combination therapy and reduced the rate of hospitalization by 70%.[14]
-The Phase 2/3 BLAZE-1 Trial also included the pediatric population, the youngest participant was 10 months and weighed 8.6 kg.
-BLAZE-2 study involved a single infusion of bamlanivimab 4200 mg vs placebo in residents and staff of skilled nursing facility after a confirmed positive COVID-19 test.
-The data revealed a reduced risk of being infected by 57% which supported post-exposure prophylaxis treatment.
-[15]
+Bamlanivimab has been associated with decreasing the viral load and further spreading the disease (even as monotherapy), as shown in phase 1 of the BLAZE-1 trial.
+The other study by Ganesh et al. at Mayo Clinic facilities from November 2020 and February 2021 revealed that bamlanivimab reduced hospitalization rate on days 14 and 21, along with lower intensive care admission and all-cause mortality.[12]
+However, with emerging new strains of the SARS-CoV-2 virus that are resistant to only bamlanivimab therapy, the FDA revoked the use of bamlanivimab monotherapy in April 2021.[9]
+Later, data from phase 2/3 (ambulatory setting) of BLAZE-1 therapy revealed that combination therapy with etesevimab has decreased the incidence of hospitalization and death in high-risk populations.[10][13]
+The data from phase 3 of the BLAZE-1 clinical trial revealed an accelerated decline in viral load in patients receiving the combination therapy and reduced hospitalization rate by 70%.[14]
+The Phase 2/3 BLAZE-1 Trial included the pediatric population; the youngest participant was 10 months old and weighed 8.6 kg.
+BLAZE-2 study involved a single infusion of bamlanivimab 4200 mg vs. placebo in residents and staff of a skilled nursing facility after a confirmed positive COVID-19 test.
+The data revealed a reduced risk of being infected by 57%, which supported post-exposure prophylaxis treatment.[15]

+Primary care, Urgent, and Immediate care physicians should triage patients meeting the criteria for receiving the monoclonal antibody therapy.[13][16]
+Patients should only receive the infusion at a well-equipped infusion center with access to advanced health facilities in case of an adverse event.
 Pharmacists help in dose preparation and storage of the drug, and nurses assist in administering and monitoring the patient during and 1-hour post-infusion.
-Physicians and Nurses should coordinate to educate the patient regarding possible adverse effects and provide the patient with the fact sheet about the drug provided by FDA prior to the drug administration.
-The care team and the patient should follow the directions provided in the fact sheet to notify of any adverse event within seven calendar days.
+Physicians and Nurses should coordinate to educate the patient regarding possible adverse effects and provide the patient with the fact sheet about the drug provided by the FDA before the drug administration.
+The care team and the patient should follow the directions in the fact sheet to notify of any adverse event within 7 calendar days.

 (Click Image to Enlarge)

-Contributed by Jishna Shrestha, MD
+Contributed by J Shrestha, MD

 Details